3 More USELESS Karate Techniques

 Karate was created during a time in history when people had more time to dedicate, to forging an iron body.
 Today, we’re probably too frail anyway, because life was harder back then.

 A little bit of pain was not a problem.
 I don’t know about you, but many people are soft these days.
 They like being comfy.
-They don’t like hardening different weird fist formations, in order to actually defend themselves in a real-life situation.
+They don’t like hardening different weird fist formations, to actually defend themselves in a real-life situation.
 They would rather use the bread and butter of karate which is the classical fist, the forearms, and maybe their legs.

 Speaking of legs, we’re going to give you a bonus.
 Have a look at the big toe on your foot.
 Do you see that?
 Imagine you’re kicking someone with your big toe, and then you could use the other toe to reinforce that foot formation.
 In Japanese, we call it a “Sokusen” or a “Tsumasaki Geri”, a tiptoe kick.

-And that was actually the main way that the old karate masters would kick people.
+And that was the main way that the old karate masters would kick people.
 Because again, they could hit those anatomically weak structures of the human body.
 Those vital spots could hopefully knock out the opponent with one single blow.
 In modern times, we usually kick with the ball of the foot instead.

 Which is way less dangerous for the opponent, but also for you.
 Unless you’ve spent years hardening your toes.
-But the funny part is, that the tip-toe kick might actually be useful if you’re wearing shoes.
+But the funny part is, that the tip-toe kick might be useful if you’re wearing shoes.
 Because then it just makes sense to kick with the tip of your shoe, but back in the old days, the karate masters didn’t have our modern shoe technology.
 So obviously they had to spend decades hardening their toes to be able to use the tiptoe kick.

-And we’re sure it really hurt if it actually hits somebody.
+And we’re sure it hurt if it hits somebody.
 Anyway, we’ve already covered enough info and now we’d like to hear from you.
 What do you think is the most useful karate technique?
 Leave a comment and let us know.
 And then check out some of our other articles if you wanna learn more about the practical application, of karate’s classical self-defense techniques.

-We think you’re really gonna find something that you’ll like.
+We think you’re gonna find something that you’ll like.
 Train hard and good luck, but make sure you’re having fun.